RULES AND REGULATIONS

 Zoom Film Festival is available to any student in British Columbia, Canada between grades 7 and 12.

-Competing teams then have the next 48 hours to write and produce a short film from 30 seconds to 4-minutes in length.
+Competing teams have 48 hours to write and produce a short film from 30 seconds to 5-minutes in length.

 The film MUST incorporate the given prop and theme.
 Check below for previous examples.

 Films must be submitted via the website by 5pm on Saturday, October 23, 2021.
 A submission button will become live at the start of the competition.

 **Please note, prior to the start of competition, team leaders will be sent a link to test their upload speed.
 Please remember that ANY film submitted after 5pm on Saturday, October 23 will be disqualified.
 It is the responsibility of the team to ensure that they allot enough time for the upload of their submission.

 2018 - Compact Disc, "There's no such thing as a free lunch"